Gak02/GDAC-cyclistic/README.md

 How do annual members and casual riders use Cyclistic bikes differently?

 ## Tools
-MySQL for data processing, data cleaning, validation, and exploration Tableau Public for data visualization
+* MySQL for data processing, data cleaning, validation, and exploration.
+* Tableau Public for data visualization

 ## Dataset
 The company's histrical data has been used for this project.